yulmaso/KeyboardVisibilityLib/README.md

 # KeyboardVisibilityLib
 [![](https://jitpack.io/v/yulmaso/KeyboardVisibilityLib.svg)](https://jitpack.io/#yulmaso/KeyboardVisibilityLib)

 Small keyboard visibility listener library for Android.
-Requires API >= 21.
 Doesn't work with windowSoftInputMode="adjustNothing".

 - Simple in use with extension functions of Activity and Fragment
 - Automatically removes listener when its parent Activity or Fragment is destroyed.